Corn on the Cob Saltimbocca

 An annoying way to wake up, a maddening rush around the house and along the freeways, a red-faced sweat-soaked run from the parking garage to the fetal diagnostics office – all worth it to see this little one moving around so healthily.
 Yup, 20 weeks and the doc says everything looks great.
 Hooray!

 Did you “oooo” and “ahhh”?
 Good.
-Now, on to the unrelated recipe:
+Now, onto today’s corn on the cob recipe!

 - 1 clove garlic